cyansmiles/php-image-folder-to-xml/README.md

 Note: In this case, I put this PHP file in the root called "/includes/".

+###FYI - I just realized, I could also put this php file in the gallery folder and just pass the locations of the folder.
+Anyways, more to come.

 Anyways, I am still rewriting code for PlusGallery to use my RSS feed.
 I noticed they had already started the code but never completed it.
 I needed a way to get my images on my server.
 They just put the JS/Jquery code and nothing else.

 You can learn more about PlusGallery here.
 I am not sharing any of their code on my GitHub since I did not write it.